Same-Day Emergency Dentist in Arlington, TX

 We know that when it comes to emergency dental care, you just need treatment, and you need it now.
 That’s why we strive to provide Texas dental coverage options for all ages that are flexible and affordable.

-We have several ways to pay for your emergency dentistry services, including:
+We have several ways to pay for your emergency dental services, including:

 - Cash